scattering-ai/MLDrop/README.md

 # MLDrop client
 Easily deploy PyTorch models for serving with a few lines.

-[MLDrop](https://www.scattering.ai/) is a platform that allows you to deploy PyTorch models for serving.
+[MLDrop](https://www.scattering.ai/) is a platform by [Scattering AI](https://www.scattering.ai/) that allows you to deploy PyTorch models for serving.

-You can create a new account for FREE.
-[Create an account](https://www.scattering.ai/signup?utm_source=github).
+MLDrop client is the python lib that allows to deploy models to MLDrop.

+## Features
+- MLDrop is a serving platform specifically designed for [TorchScript](https://pytorch.org/docs/stable/jit.html) models.
+- Easily deploy your PyTorch model with a few lines.
+- Focus on your model, not DevOps, MLDrop takes care of launching instances, scaling, packaging, monitoring, etc.
+- Your models can easily be invoked from anywhere using a simple REST API.
+- MLDrop focus is efficient model inference, it doesn't add any constrain to your training pipeline.

+## How does MLDrop work
+- Your model is converted to [TorchScript](https://pytorch.org/docs/stable/jit.html) and deployed for serving behind the scenes.
+- The platform scales on demand as needed.
+- Serving is performed using our hand-tuned inference server specifically optimized for TorchScript.

 ## Installation
 1) Install mldrop_client module: